adilbaig/SCGID/README.markdown

 - 	Restart Apache.
 	In Ubuntu : sudo /etc/init.d/apache2 restart

-Start the Server
 -	Now start your server on port 4444:
 	./example 4444
 	<Listening on port 4444.>

 Your server is now connected and ready to receieve requests.
+Visit http://localhost/scgi-bin/ to see it in action.

-Code Example:
+## Code Example:
 Its only one line of code!

 	SCGIServer(int port, function void(const Request request, Socket connection){